ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_6.md

 ### Remove a Logical Volume

 1. Save any data in directories the are mounted on the LV.
-2. Unmount the fielsystem associated with the LV.
+2. Unmount the filesystem associated with the LV.
 As an example, you can use a command similar to the following: `umount /dev/vg_01/lv_01`.
 3. Apply the `lvremove` command to the LV with a command such as this: `lvremove /dev/vg_01/lv_01`.
 4. You should now have the LEs from this LV free for use in other LVs.

 ### Resize Logical Volumes

 1. Back up any data existing on the `/home` directory.
-2. Extends the VG to include new partitions configured to the appropriate type.
+2. Extend the VG to include new partitions configured to the appropriate type.
 For example, to add `/dev/sdd1` to the vg_00 VG, run the following command: `vgextend vg_00 /dev/sdd1`.
 3. Make sure the new partitions are included in the VG with the following command: `vgdisplay vg_00`.
 4. Now you can extend the space given to the current LV.
 For example, to extend the LV to 2000MB, run the following command: `lvextend -L 2000M /dev/vg_00/lv_00`.
 5. The `lvextend` command can increase the space allocated to an LV in KB, MB, GB, or even TB.
 If you prefer to specify extra space to be added rather than total space, you can do this: `lvextend -L +1G /dev/vg_00/lv_00`.